ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 ***

-We once were babies born of fresh winter snows, coming of age in the cool spring rain, and baking to form in July's sweltering glaze.
+We were once babies born of fresh winter snows,

+coming of age in the cool spring rain,

+and baking in to form with July's sweltering glaze.

-But oh how we long for the summer to stay, and keep our minds from the seasons to come!
+But oh how we long for the summer to stay,

+and keep our minds from the dreaded seasons to come!

-Until our sun-swept brows can stand no more and the thick morning haze stifles our clean pink lungs.
+Until our sun-swept brows can stand no more

+and the thick morning haze stifles our clean pink lungs.

-It's only then we shift our gaze to the bare breezes of autumn, when the lowly sun loses its luster, nd our breath finds its just relief.
+It's only then we shift our gaze to the bare breezes of autumn,

+when the lowly sun loses its luster, and our breath finds its just relief.

 "To everything there is a season."

 Fall will come and with her, a Sister fresh on her heels.

 Winter.

-Our hearth, our home, and where we will be born anew.
+Our hearth, our home,

+and where we will be born anew.